scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 ------------------------------------

-The overarching, aspirational goal for the Berkeley Common Environment (BCE) is to make it *easy* to do the "right" thing (or hard to do "wrong" things), where “right” means you’ve managed to use someone else’s code in the manner that was intended.
+The overarching, aspirational goal for the Berkeley Common Environment (BCE) is to make it *easy* to do the “Clearly, our preference for avoiding complexity is not uniformly shared!  “right” thing (or hard to do “wrong” things), where “right” means you’ve managed to use someone else’s code in the manner that was intended.
 In particular, it allows for targeted instructions that can assume all features of BCE are present.
 BCE also aims to be stable, reliable, and reduce